Economic development incentives

 Kentucky

-Midwestern US
+Southern US

 BLS & Co. periodically revises the state incentive pages to ensure our firm is providing the most current information on legislative and regulatory developments affecting available programs.
 Updates will be posted in the near future.
 In the interim, please call BLS & Co. with any questions at 609.924.9775 or reach out via email at info@BLSstrategies.com.

-Kentucky Business Investment (KBI) Program: Provides income tax credits and wage assessments to new and existing agribusinesses, regional and national headquarters, manufacturing companies, alternative fuel, gasification, energy-efficient alternative fuels, renewable energy production companies, carbon dioxide transmission pipelines and non-retail service or technology related companies that locate or expand operations in Kentucky.
-Projects locating in certain counties may qualify for enhanced incentives.
-The tax credits and wage assessments may be claimed for up to 10 years in most parts of the state with the eligibility period extending to 15 years in enhanced incentive counties or projects investing at least $200 million.
+Kentucky Business Investment (KBI) Program: Provides income tax credits and wage assessments (i.e., incentives calculated as a percentage of employee taxable income) to businesses with new or existing agribusinesses, headquarters, manufacturing, alternative fuel, gasification, energy-efficient alternative fuels, renewable energy production, carbon dioxide transmission pipelines, non-retail services, or technology related companies that locate or expand operations in Kentucky.
+Projects which locate in certain counties may qualify for enhanced incentives.
+The incentives, negotiated with Kentucky Economic Development Finance Authority, of up to 100% of corporate income tax liability and up to 4.5% of taxable wages, claimed for up to 15 years depending on project location and other project factors.

 Kentucky Small Business Tax Credit (KSBTC): An eligible small business is any business organized for profit with 50 or fewer full-time employees that is not an affiliate or subsidiary of a larger corporate structure.
 To be eligible for an income tax credit during the year of approval, not to exceed $25,000, the company must: 1) create at least one new, full-time job that must be in place for 12 months and pay no less than 150 percent of the federal minimum wage; and 2) expend at least $5,000 on qualifying equipment or technology.
 An eligible company may not apply until one year after both of the minimum requirements are met.
+The credit can be carried forward for up to 5 years.

-Kentucky Collateral Support Program (KYCSP): Provides a pledged asset (cash collateral account) to an enrolled lender of up to twenty percent (20%) of a loan in order to enhance the collateral coverage of a small business borrower that is otherwise qualified but unable to meet the lender’s security requirements.
+Kentucky Collateral Support Program (KYCSP): Provides a pledged asset (cash collateral account) to an enrolled lender of up to 20% of a loan in order to enhance the collateral coverage of a small business borrower that is otherwise qualified but unable to meet the lender’s security requirements.
 The cash account may be pledged as collateral on behalf of the borrower and placed on deposit at the participating lending institution or designated insured depository financial institution.

 Property tax exemption: Kentucky taxes all real property that is not specifically exempted by the state constitution and tangible personal property unless it has been exempted by the legislature.
 Local taxing jurisdictions in Kentucky include counties, cities, school districts, and special taxing districts (fire protection districts, sanitation districts, watershed districts, etc.) Local governments are prohibited from taxing certain classes of property, such as manufacturing machinery, raw materials inventory, and work-in-process.
 Manufacturing machinery is subject to a reduced state tax rate of $0.15 per $100 of assessed valuation.